zava8/transliterate_indian_languages/readme.md

-# this repository is for npmjs kwztr package.
+# this repository is for npmjs transliterate_indian_languages package.

-kwztr is a module to transliterate indian languages.
+transliterate_indian_languages is a module to transliterate indian languages.

 1. assami
 1. bengαli/banglα